University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/README.md

 | [Project](Assignments/major_project.md)                      | Complete Dataset            | 15%        | Tuesday 3rd November   |
 | Exam                                                         |                             | 40%        |                       |

+Note that the Project assignment only applies to Masters level students.
+Undergraduates do not do a Project.

 ### Assessment Checklist

 Have you: